Off-Grid Solar System Design: The Complete Guide to Load Calculation, Sizing & Component Selection

 Battery Banks: Your Energy Reservoir

 The battery bank is your personal energy reservoir, storing power for nighttime use and cloudy days.
-Technology here has made huge leaps, with brands like BYD and FranklinWH leading the charge.
+Technology here has made huge leaps, with brands like BYD and FranklinWH leading the charge with modern lithium-based solutions.

-- Deeper Depth of Discharge (DoD): You can safely use a much larger portion of the battery's stored power (80-95% DoD) without causing damage.
+- Deeper Depth of Discharge (DoD): Safely use 80-95% of stored power without damage

-- Longer Lifespan: These batteries handle thousands of charge cycles and often last 10 years or more.
+- Longer Lifespan: Thousands of charge cycles, often lasting 10+ years

 When choosing your battery bank, it's crucial to match its voltage and capacity to your system's design.
-Partnering with a knowledgeable supplier like Portlandia Electric Supply ensures you get a UL-compliant battery system that pairs perfectly with your inverter for a safe, dependable energy source.
+Partnering with a knowledgeable supplier ensures you get a UL-compliant battery system that pairs perfectly with your inverter for a safe, dependable energy source.

 Sizing Your Solar Array and Battery Bank